SiREN Symposium, 7 April 2014

 - Encourage creative thinking to develop inventive solutions to complex issues, both existing issues and emerging issues.

-Delegates will hear from a range of inspiring and eminent speakers on examples of innovation and the importance of effective planning, research and evaluation to build evidence to support innovative practice.
+Delegates heard from a range of inspiring and eminent speakers on examples of innovation and the importance of effective planning, research and evaluation to build evidence to support innovative practice.

-Concurrent sessions will present examples of partnerships and community engagement, research and evaluation, and innovative practices in the sexual health and blood-borne virus sector.
+Concurrent sessions presented examples of partnerships and community engagement, research and evaluation, and innovative practices in the sexual health and blood-borne virus sector.

-Panel discussions will provide an opportunity for audience participation on topical issues.
+Panel discussions provided an opportunity for audience participation on topical issues.

-A creative workshop will encourage participants to challenge their minds to think outside the box and break down the barriers that create silos.
+A creative workshop encouraged participants to challenge their minds to think outside the box and break down the barriers that create silos.

-Use the menu on the right to find out more about this exciting event.
+Use the menu on the right to find out more about the 2016 SiREN Symposium.